White Kitchen: A Great Choice No Matter Your Favorite Design Style

-White kitchens — homeowners love them while some designers have grown tired of them and are ready to move on.
+White kitchen — homeowners love it while many an interior designer has grown tired of it.
 That said, they are still wildly popular just about everywhere.
-There are lots of reasons why white kitchens have endured and will continue to be popular — from their design versatility and marketability to their association with cleanliness.
-We found a stunning collection of examples designed by Showcase Kitchens of Long Island in Manhasset and Massapequa.
-All are white, beautiful and far from boring.
+There are lots of reasons why white kitchens have endured and will continue to be popular.

 Elegant with a Touch of Glam

 Transitional kitchen designs with clean lines and a fresh vibe are ideal for using an all-white palette.
 These are the types of decorating styles that themselves more naturally to an all-white kitchen, says Starck.

 This white kitchen is a bit glamorous and feels inviting.
 This is thanks to the pendants above the marble island and the chandelier over the table.
 Other elements, such as the elegant accents on the cabinet glass, emphasize the feeling.

 The way the quilting on the bar chairs picks up on the pattern of the backsplash is another.
 The dark wood floors and chair legs add depth and contrast nicely with the white cabinets.

 With farmhouse, industrial and modern style trending, many homeowners prefer white kitchen ideas with a classic, traditional look.
 That said, today’s traditional kitchen designs are not your mother’s traditional white kitchen style.

 This crisp white kitchen has plenty of traditional elements from the coffered ceiling to the moldings and overall classic white cabinets, but it still has fresh flair.
 The dramatic and rich-looking marble backsplash behind the cooktop and the updated classic lighting fixtures are just a couple.

 These homeowners extended their white kitchen style into the dining area.
 That space has a handy and comfortable bench as well as plenty of closed storage.